Scheana Shay Admits Marital Issues Caused Her Bizarre Behavior During Katie’s Bridal Shower, ‘Vanderpump Rules’ Star Opens Up

 A photo posted by Scheana Marie Shay (@scheanamarie) on

 Tonight, a brand new episode of Vanderpump Rules is airing, and all of the girls are still upset with Scheana Shay for her mistake in telling Katie Maloney her gripes about her bridal shower and the cost.
-Kristen Doute and Stassi Schroeder have been hard on her during the planning but it appears they both were there for her during the marital issues she experienced.
+Kristen Doute and Stassi Schroeder have been hard on her during the planning, but it appears they both were there for her during the marital issues she experienced.
 Several of their social media accounts tell stories of friendship, even if there is a little bit of jealousy every now and then.
-Scheana admitted that sometimes there are situations where the girls are not genuinely happy for one another and that jealousy is sometimes an issue.
+Scheana admitted that sometimes there are situations where the girls are not genuinely happy for one another, and that jealousy is sometimes an issue.

-Things are starting to crumble around Scheana Shay on Vanderpump Rules and she hinted that fans would be able to see where things went wrong in her marriage.
+Things are starting to crumble around Scheana Shay on Vanderpump Rules, and she hinted that fans would be able to see where things went wrong in her marriage.
 There isn’t much information about what to expect, but it was confirmed that even though the cameras weren’t rolling when news broke in November about the split, they were put back into action to follow the process leading to divorce.
 Scheana Shay has moved on with someone new and is currently waiting for her divorce to be final.

 [Featured Image by Robin Marchant/Getty Images]